JimmyKenMerchant/raspi_pico/README.md

 * To Develop Applications of Raspberry Pi Pico Using C Language and Assembler Language

-* In view of managing versions, this repository is mainly developing projects in "[Pedal](pedal) (guitar pedals)".
+* In view of managing versions, this repository is mainly developing "[Pedal](pedal) (guitar pedals)".
 Therefore, functional tests of software on v1.1 and over are taken only for "pedal_multi" unless otherwise noted.
+[Notes on developing and demonstrations of sound effects are in my website.](https://ukulele.jimmykenmerchant.com/internet/#raspi)

 **About Raspberry Pi Pico**